ryanzola/checkerboard-text-transition/readme.md

 #  Multi-Channel Signed Distance Field
-## A study into text rendering using MSDF
+## A study in text rendering using MSDF

 using THREEJS utility add-on [three-msdf-text](https://github.com/leochocolat/three-msdf-text) by leochocolat.